drubio/software-with-llms/README.md

 This repository includes companion code and examples for all three volumes.
 Code is organized to match the topics covered in each volume.
 Each folder corresponds to a chapter described in the book.

-You're welcome to explore, modify, and adapt the examples for your own projects.
+You're welcome to explore, modify and adapt the examples for your own projects.

 ---